helena-intel/openvino/docs/get_started/get_started.md

 ## Exercises

-The following exercises will guide you through using samples with less specific help.
+The following exercises will guide you through using samples with gradually less specific help.
 As you move through each exercise, you will get a sense of how to use OpenVINO™ in more sophisticated use cases.

 In these exercises, you will:
 1. Convert and optimize a neural network model to work on Intel® hardware.
 2. Run computer vision applications using optimized models and appropriate media.
    - During optimization with the DL Workbench™, a subset of ImageNet* and VOC* images are used.
-   - When running samples, we'll use either an image or video file located on this system.
+   - When running samples, we'll use an image or video file located on this system.
 > **NOTE**: Before starting these sample exercises, change directories into the samples directory:
 @sphinxdirective
 .. tab:: Linux